 If you’re considering one of our many vision correction procedures, such as LASIK or PRK surgery, you may have a lot of questions.
 Here are some of the questions we hear most frequently for each procedure.
 If your question isn’t answered below, or if you’d like additional information, please do not hesitate to contact our office.
 Our team will do our best to answer your questions in a timely, accurate, and respectful manner.

 How do I know if I'm a good candidate for LASIK?

-We offer complimentary consultations to best answer this very question.
-At your consultation, we will perform diagnostic tests with our state-of-the-art equipment.
-You will then meet Dr. Iskander, where he will examine your eyes and use the diagnostic data to give you an honest recommendation of a treatment plan.
+San Antonio Eye Specialists offers complimentary consultations to determine if you are a good candidate for LASIK.
+During your consultation, we’ll use state-of-the-art technology to perform diagnostic tests.
+You’ll also meet Dr. Iskander, who will examine your eyes and use the diagnostic data to give you an honest recommendation for a treatment plan.